jlenoble/polyton/docs/apis.md

         // Reduce them here to something

         return reducedArg; // May be of type Type or not },

+      spread (arg) { // arg has type Type
+        // Do some transformation
+        return arrayOfConvertibleObjects; // Spread again if contains spreadable types },

+      shallowSpread (arg) { // arg has type Type
+        // Do some transformation
+        return arrayOfConvertibleObjects; // No further spreading will occur },

       postprocess (reducedArg || arg) { // !convertedArg, !preprocessedArg